 Important Dates OR When exactly does "summer" begin and end?

 When the Summer Movie Pool began back in the early 1990s, the summer movie season started on May 31st.
-The studios have decided otherwise in the intervening years, and since we follow them like sheep, the summer season now begins the first full weekend in May.
+The studios have decided otherwise in the intervening years, and since we follow them like sheep, the summer season generally begins the first full weekend in May.
 But then along came the Marvel Cinematic Universe (MCU) which had a habit of releasing their Avenger movies the last weekend in April to avoid the May rush.
 So now we have been accomodating them and declaring the Summer Movie Pool open in late April.

 Info about Entries: